Huawei's 2011 revenue growth slows

-BEIJING Huawei Technologies Co Ltd HWT.UL, the world's No. 2 telecom equipment provider, posted an 11.7 percent increase in sales in 2011, a senior executive said on Wednesday, with the growth slowing from previous years as carriers crimp on spending.
+BEIJING, March 28 Huawei Technologies Co Ltd , the world's No. 2 telecom equipment provider, posted an 11.7 percent increase in sales in 2011, a senior executive said on Wednesday, with the growth slowing from previous years as carriers crimp on spending.

 The figure was similar to the one that another Huawei executive announced in Barcelona in February.